aws/aws-cdk/packages/@aws-cdk/aws-docdb/README.md

 const writeAddress = cluster.clusterEndpoint.socketAddress;   // "HOSTNAME:PORT"
 ```

-If you have existing security groups you would like to add to the cluster, use the `addSecurityGroup` method.
+If you have existing security groups you would like to add to the cluster, use the `addSecurityGroups` method.
 Security
 groups added in this way will not be managed by the `Connections` object of the cluster.

 ```ts